berkugo/Mail-Automation-Tool-and-JavaFX-GUI/README.md

 # quick explanation

-During my internship in Germany, I have managed a team as Project Manager, we have created an application for IT department, it basically has been designed to fetch client's and customers' data from a database named Bitrix, we have used its RESTFUL API to fetch data, we were executing these JSON data to get e-mail addresses of these clients.
+It basically has been designed to fetch client's and customers' data from a database named Bitrix, I have used its RESTFUL API to fetch and the script is using this data to get e-mail addresses of these clients.
 The main goal of the application was to send marketing e-mails to these clients from the application and to ease sales department's work during working hours, the e-mails are being sent automatically thanks to application.